neyocloud/AWS-Pentensting/README.md

 Level 1 of the challenge presented the domain flaws.cloud.
 The goal was to figure out what this domain was and find a hidden "secret" file.
 The hint suggested this level would be "buckets of fun," which immediately made me suspect an Amazon S3 bucket might be involved.

 DNS Enumeration: I began by investigating the domain.
-Using a DNS lookup tool (nslookup on my Mac terminal), I checked the IP address associated with flaws.cloud.
+Using a DNS lookup, I checked the IP address associated with flaws.cloud.
 Then I performed a reverse DNS lookup on that IP to see if it pointed to an AWS service.
-Indeed, the reverse lookup revealed an address in the format s3-website-us-west-2.amazonaws.com, confirming that flaws.cloud was hosted as an S3 static website in the us-west-2 region
+Indeed, the method revealed an address in the format s3-website-us-west-2.amazonaws.com, confirming that flaws.cloud was hosted as an S3 static website in the us-west-2 region

+**The DNS mapping exposes the underlying AWS architecture, region, and storage service — giving you everything you need to start probing the bucket.*

 <img width="531" height="430" alt="image" src="https://github.com/user-attachments/assets/e706fa45-6fe7-4333-b97c-9359fb1c189b" />